eggeto/eggeto/README.md

 Hello,
 I'm Tom aka eggeto.
 - Interested in Powershell and Python.
-- I work as a system engineer in Belgium.
+- I work as a system administrator in Belgium.
 [LinkedIn](https://www.linkedin.com/in/tom-eggermont-8b7977146/)
   - currently doing things with Microsoft Graph Api and Powershell
 <!--
 **eggeto/eggeto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.